nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_The_Authority_Of_Suppliers_To_Supply_Medicinal_Products.md

   * The WDA certificates are further checked to ensure the customer can handle Controlled Drugs
   * Pharmacies need to be registered as such accordign to local requirements
 * Orders cannot be shipped without validating the entity and the shipping address against our validation records.
-* Orders for Controlled Drugs cannot be shipped is the entity does not hold the appropriate authorization.
+* Orders for Controlled Drugs cannot be shipped if the entity does not hold the appropriate authorization.
 * The authorisation/certification is reconfirmed on an annual basis.
 * Official EudraGDMP or local health authority databases should be favored.